eldordanielle/astar_idastar_puzzle/README.md

 ## 🙌 Acknowledgements

 Course project — *Search in AI*.
-Thanks to the teaching staff for guidance and to peers for feedback.
+Thanks to the teaching staff for guidance and an awesome opportunity.
 Happy puzzling! 🧠✨